schalkneethling/150days-of-html/newsletter/day34-150daysofhtml.md

 ## `loading`

 We first encountered this attribute when we discussed the `img` element.
-In terms of use and functionality there is no difference between the two.
-When an `iframe` is below the fold and has `loading="lazy"` set, the user agent will deprioritise loading of the `iframe` content until later which can be beneficial for the overall page performance.
+In terms of use and functionality, there is no difference between the two.
+When an `iframe` is below the fold and has `loading="lazy"` set, the user agent will deprioritize loading of the `iframe` content until later which can be beneficial for the overall page performance.

 ```html
 <iframe